kanishkasahu116/oss-audit-24BCE10526/README.md

 Instead of only reading theory, I chose to work with Python and understand its background, licensing, and how it fits into the Linux environment.
 While doing this, I also created a set of shell scripts to interact with the system and observe how open-source tools behave in real conditions.

-The goal of this project was not just to complete an assignment, but to actually understand how much we rely on open-source software in daily computing.

 ---

 ## What This Repository Contains